daleyu/dotfiles/README.md

 ```

 ## Fonts
-My font of choice is
+My font of choice is jetbrains mono nerd font, and I get the ttf files from
+here.
+After I get the ttf files, it only needs to be added to the font book for
+MacOS and then it can be loaded in by name through different applications.
+- Yes I use ligatures, I just personally like them.

 https://www.nerdfonts.com/font-downloads